andrehanna8/Ekin/README.md

 - The `create` action is responsible for creating a new user with the provided parameters, and logging them in if the user is successfully created.
 If there are errors in the provided data, it returns an error message and an unprocessable_entity status.
 - The `user_params` private method is used to whitelist the parameters allowed in the API request for creating a user.

-**Technologies utilized:**

-- Ruby on Rails: A popular web application framework built on the Ruby programming language.
-It employs the MVC (Model-View-Controller) pattern for organizing application code.
-- ActiveRecord: An ORM (Object-Relational Mapping) system in Rails that abstracts and simplifies database communication.
-- Bcrypt: A Ruby gem used for secure password hashing and authentication.

 ----

 ## Product Browsing